CA-125 Blood Test

 What do the results of a CA-125 blood test mean?

 Your healthcare provider will discuss what your test results mean for you.
 Even if the test shows high CA-125 levels, further testing is needed to diagnose cancer.
 The result of one test alone isn’t usually helpful.
 Your provider will order CA-125 tests in a series so they can identify changes in levels.

 If you have ovarian cancer, a high CA-125 reading may mean cancer has returned or progressed.
 A lower score may indicate treatment is working.

 Your CA-125 levels don't correlate with how much cancer is in your body.
 More testing is needed to confirm the extent of your condition.

 What is the follow-up to the CA-125 blood test?

-If your doctor does order a CA-125 test and the results are positive, he or she will likely order additional tests to learn more.
-These would include transvaginal ultrasounds and other imaging tests.
-He or she may also simply decide to repeat the CA-125 test later to see if any changes have occurred.
+If your healthcare provider orders a CA-125 test and the results are positive, they’ll likely order additional tests to learn more.
+These could include transvaginal ultrasound or magnetic resonance imaging (MRI).
+They may also decide to repeat the CA-125 test later to see if the results change.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy